 - Unless there were only three acceptable sales in the past couple years, will they all likely select the same comparable sales to use in their appraisals?
 NO.

 - Will they all make the same dollar amount adjustments to the comparables?
 NO.

 - Should their value conclusions all fall within a reasonable range?
 YES.

 Years ago, I was one of three appraisers selected by a lending institution to each appraise forty units in a large apartment project that was proposed to be converted to condominiums, as if they were already condo units.
 Each of us was to appraise an end and interior unit, on every floor of the dozen or so buildings.
 Did we all use the same comparables, make the same dollar adjustments, and reach the same conclusions?
 Of course not.
 Did our opinions fall within a reasonably tight range?
 Yes, they did!

 Appraising is NOT a simple math formula/algorithm.
 “Two plus two equals four” has a correct answer.
 In contrast, appraising is a process of developing and reporting a supported OPINION of value utilizing recognized methods and techniques and does not have a single “correct” answer.
 It is a judgement, based on that appraiser’s education, knowledge, experience, and the data analyzed.
 There’s no correct answer in appraising.

 Written by Steven W. Vehmeier.
-Steve resides in Florida where he is a state-certified general real estate appraiser, holds a general appraiser instructor permit, and is a licensed real estate broker.
+Steve resides in Florida where he is a state-certified general real estate appraiser and a licensed real estate broker.
 He has taught appraisal qualifying and continuing education courses for multiple colleges, professional appraisal organizations, his own school, and McKissock Learning since the mid-90s, often spending over 100 days a year traveling and teaching.
 He has authored dozens of appraisal courses and textbooks, including several for McKissock, and has been a member or affiliate of eight national appraisal organizations, and national director of two.